To the Un-Known!

 Why the move?

 I’ve been using Known for almost five years.
 It was actually Known that introduced me to IndieWeb, and I wouldn’t probably even consider joining IndieWeb in 2015 if it wasn’t for Known.
-Back then, with hosted solution available, Known didn’t demand any more technical knowledge than I actually had.
+Back then, with a hosted solution available, Known didn’t demand any more technical knowledge than I actually had.

 Fast forward to 2020, Known didn’t live up to the promise of “Blogger with builtin seamless IndieWeb integration”.
 I’m not saying a single bad word about Marcus Povey and other developers that kept working on Known through all these years, and I’m really thankful for the system they’re developing (in their spare time, mind you), but without the hosted solution onboarding is hard, and hosting a whole CMS for just a blog is a little overkill.